 Once you’ve exhausted the unobtrusive methods, you can always try the more direct route of asking for someone’s email.
 Again, there are a number of ways to do this:

-- Social networks – People are often willing to share their email on social networks.
-While services like AllMyTweets allow you to check if someone has done so publicly (on Twitter in this case) just about any other platform will allow you to make a polite introduction and inquire about the best way to contact someone.
+People are often willing to share their email on social networks.
+While you can often find someone’s email directly on LinkedIn, just about any other platform will allow you to make a polite introduction and inquire about the best way to contact someone.

 Use Specialized Tools